Telephone card: Phonecard as an artifact or collectible

 Telecom companies have placed advertising on phonecards, or featured celebrity portraits, artwork, or attractive photography.
+In the 1990’s, Sports cards manufactured by The Score Board, Inc. in cooperation with Sprint Corporation featured a combination of athletes with phone cards.
 As the supply of any one design is limited, this has led some people to collect disposable phonecards.
 Due to the large number of phonecards, collectors prefer to specialize and collect cards in a certain way.
 Some collect phonecards that have only one specific chip type or were issued in the same country, while others prefer to get one of everything.
 Online clubs and catalogs provide collectors with detailed information on phonecards.
 In addition, these clubs include forums to assist with discussions between collectors.

 Support in telephones

 Most modern telephones, both mobile and fixed, have memory locations in which telephone numbers can be stored.
 Some telephones have facilities to make calls through a calling card service whose access details and PIN are also stored in the telephone's memory.
 This may be implemented in different ways, often by pressing one button before making a call; some telephones support "chain dialing", allowing additional numbers to be dialed when on a call (e.g., dial a PIN and a second number after connecting to an access number).
 So long as long enough sequences can be stored it is possible to store an access number, pause, PIN, and ultimate telephone number in a single normal phone memory location.
 Software applications which add calling card support are available for a small charge or free for some smartphones.